andikatjacobdennis/UML/usecase/UseCase.md

 [![Use Case Diagram](use-case-diagram.svg)](use-case-diagram.svg)

 Below is a PlantUML script to generate the complete Use Case Diagram for the shopping cart system.
-Save this as a `.puml` file in your GitHub repository and use a PlantUML renderer to visualize it.
+Use a PlantUML renderer to visualize it.

 ```plantuml
 @startuml